 The Team at Wild for Life FoundationNavajo Horses Rescue and Recovery Mission

 Saving America's Horses continues to raise awareness and compel people to action.
 Although the defunding of the appropriations for USDA inspectors in U.S. horse slaughter plants is back in place, America's wild and domestic horses continue to face this gruesome fate after being sold at local auctions around the country, then shipped for slaughter in Canada and Mexico.
-No horse will be safe until federal protection is put into action.
+Awareness if key to lifesaving action.

 SAVING AMERICA’S HORSES is a powerful podium with a dynamic reach to animal lovers worldwide.
 This intelligent exposé also reveals how the public has been misled by several government agencies and corporate interests that run over the laws that are supposed to protect the horses, people and the environment.